foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 - Depend on every module in the dependency tree for your package, Foundry does not handle dependency-trees with 2+ levels during install or activation.

 ## Code Practices
-This section was last updated for Foundry VTT 0.7.7.

 - The [`libWrapper` library module](https://github.com/ruipin/fvtt-lib-wrapper) is an excellent dependency to aid in the "patching" of core functions.
-- Foundry VTT core has a keyboard manager class accessible `game.keyboard`.
-It is recommended to leverage this when your module needs to know the state of the keyboard.
+- It is recommended to leverage the keybinding and setting registration APIs rather than attempt to implement them yourself with native Event Listeners or the Local Storage API.

 ## Overwriting Foundry VTT Core Behavior
 - Code as defensively as possible when writing a module which aims to overwrite or replace Core functionality/logic.
 If something causes an error in your logic, it would be best to implement a fallback to the core behavior you are replacing.